-The poverty rate for single mother-headed families in 2013 was almost 40%, five times higher than the rate for married-couple families.
+The poverty rate for single mother-headed families in 2013 was almost 40 percent, five times higher than the rate for married-couple families.
 More than half live in extreme poverty on incomes below that of the federal poverty level.
-Nearly 35% of single mother families were food insecure, and one third spent more than half of their income on housing.
+Nearly 35 percent of single-mother families were food insecure, and one-third spent more than half of their income on housing.

-Single parents across all income levels are more likely to lack health insurance: in 2013, more than 20% did not have health coverage, compared to just 10% of married parents.
+Single parents across all income levels are more likely to lack health insurance: in 2013, more than 20 percent did not have health coverage, compared to just ten percent of married parents.
 Nearly half of these families reside in states that have declined to expand their Medicaid programs.

 There’s no silver bullet to alleviating single mothers’ health problems, and solutions posited by experts so far — get remarried or earn more money — aren’t easy to maneuver for moms who are already struggling to stay afloat.
 That’s why greater access to community organizations, such as through Healthify's Community Care Network, that can lift the burden — whether it be on childcare, food security, employment, or health care — are vital to ensuring the mental and physical well-being of single mothers.